Health & Counseling

 - First aid treatment and supplies

-- Diagnostics such as rapid strep test, mono test, routine urinalysis and TB skin test
+- Diagnostics such as rapid strep test, mono test and routine urinalysis

 Our providers offer primary care, addressing general medical problems.
 Some health concerns may call for a referral to a specialist—a physician who has advanced training in a specific medical discipline.
 You or your parents are responsible for medical services delivered by an outside provider.